HinoOokami/Kaleidoscope/README.md

 # Kaleidoscope
-A Kaleidoscope app made in WPF.
+A simple Kaleidoscope app made in WPF.
 Make a mouse click in the Kaledoscope window to reset a pattern.